Photoshop: the source of many young teens’ problems.

-Essentially, photoshop is marketed towards a young audience which can be extremely problematic.
+Essentially, Photoshop is marketed towards a young audience which can be extremely problematic.
 Facetune, an app made for people to edit selfies and other pictures, is labeled 4+ and gives the idea that these are targeting younger people, explaining the app supposedly being number one in 127 different countries.
 When children are growing up, they are easily persuaded by the media and what they see online.
-Kids are still developing and creating self images for themselves.
+Kids are still developing and creating self-images for themselves.
 They are still learning how to express themselves and their styles.
-Apps like these can distort their perception of themselves and can lead to destructive behavior, such as a resistance to self acceptance and love.
+Apps like these can distort their perception of themselves and can lead to destructive behavior, such as resistance to self-acceptance and love.

 For example, a highly desired body shape is the “hourglass” and many celebrities have photoshopped their bodies heavily to appear that way.
 This can give people the impression that the celebrity’s original body proportion was flawed or not attractive.
 If a fan sees that, they could feel embarrassed or disgusted with how they look.
 It also shames natural features on someone’s face, indirectly calling it bad like nose shapes, lips, acne, etc. The body they are seeing online is something they will not be able to achieve unless they photoshop themselves.

 However, not all celebrities use photoshop, like Beyoncé, Lorde and Brad Pitt.
-Not only that, but campaigns like The National Eating Disorder Information Centre (NEDIC) had been raising awareness and protesting for different body types to be modeled and less touch ups on finalized pictures.
+Not only that, but campaigns like The National Eating Disorder Information Centre (NEDIC) had been raising awareness and protesting for different body types to be modeled and fewer touch-ups on finalized pictures.
 There were many petitions to help empower.
-Even brands, such as Dove, Aerie and Seventeen Magazine, have taken action in self love encouragement.
+Even brands, such as Dove, Aerie and Seventeen Magazine, have taken action in self-love encouragement.
 Aerie had even promised to not photoshop any of their photos for two years straight, giving the brand more attention.